-If you're a migraine sufferer, consider taking these foods off your menu — or at least pay attention the next time they're a part of your meal so you'll know if they're a trigger for you.
+For that reason, you might want to consider completely eliminating these foods if you are prone to migraines — or at least pay attention the next time they’re a part of your meal so you’ll know if they’re a trigger for you.

 These foods contain high levels of tyramine, which is especially high in any aged and fermented foods.